11 movers and shakers to watch in Seattle this decade, from Carmen Best to Lindy West

 Abigail Echo-Hawk

-Chief resource officer, Seattle Indian Health Board; director, Urban Indian Health Institute
+Chief research officer, Seattle Indian Health Board; director, Urban Indian Health Institute

 An enrolled member of the Pawnee Nation of Oklahoma, Abigail Echo-Hawk has authored and commissioned several reports that have contributed significant data to the national conversation about Missing and Murdered Indigenous Women (MMIW).
 She was integral in writing Seattle City Council Resolution 31900, which acknowledges violence against indigenous women and girls, and vows to address the crisis by hiring a special liaison, investing in human services, consulting with tribal governments, improving data collection and training police.

-Note: CORRECTION: An early version of this story gave the incorrect job title for Abigail Echo-Hawk.